skeolan/FireAndManeuver/Ruleset-FireAndManeuver.md

 PD **resolves as normal for Full Thrust**, except as follows.

   1. All commanders *simultaneously* roll applicable Point Defense dice for each Formation.
-  1. Only dedicated PD systems, and PD-capable weapons *explicitly* scripted as firing in PD mode, contribute to Point Defense.
+  1. Only dedicated PD systems, and PD-capable weapons *explicitly* plotted as firing in PD mode, contribute to Point Defense.
   1. For each Evasion Point a Formation has, reroll one PD die that resulted in a miss.

 #### Weapon Attack Phase